-- 1. A list of helicopters, the type of navigation equipment installed, and evidence of FAA approval of the airborne radar system for obstacle avoidance with ground mapping mode in accordance with the requirement of this AC. - 2.
-A description of the equipment installation, helicopter flight manual supplements and changes, and proposed minimum equipment lists (MEL), if appropriate. - 3.
-The training program. - 4.
-The maintenance program. - 5.
-Location of nearest weather and altimeter setting source. - 6.
-Charted operations.
+- 1. A list of helicopters, the type of navigation equipment installed, and evidence of FAA approval of the airborne radar system for obstacle avoidance with ground mapping mode in accordance with the requirement of this AC.

+- 2. A description of the equipment installation, helicopter flight manual supplements and changes, and proposed minimum equipment lists (MEL), if appropriate.

+- 3. The training program.

+- 4. The maintenance program.

+- 5. Location of nearest weather and altimeter setting source.

+- 6. Charted operations.
 The operator or the FAA may chart the operation on a reimbursable basis.
-The operator will submit the original charted operation to the CHDO with sufficient copies for the CHDO to send to, if appropriate, the Flight Standards office having jurisdiction. - 7.
-Platform lighting. - 8.
-Recommendation as to night operations.
+The operator will submit the original charted operation to the responsible Flight Standards office.

+- 7. Platform lighting.

+- 8. Recommendation as to night operations.

-- 9. Communication frequencies. - 10.
-Platform markings. - 5.1.2.2 ARA (only).
+- 9. Communication frequencies.

+- 10. Platform markings.

+- 5.1.2.2 ARA (only).
 The request should contain evidence of an FAA approval of any required ground-based transponder beacon and a description of any ground-based transponder beacon installation.
 The following are required for submission: - 1.
 Navigation systems to be used (shore to platform). - 2.
 Elevation and location of all landing platforms, rigs, or drilling ships, and any other obstacles within the intermediate and final operation areas. - 3.
 Availability and requirement for use of a platform-based radar transponder beacon.